-Once again The Washington Post is up to its old tricks of misquoting President Donald Trump.
+Once again The Washington Post is up to its old trick of misquoting President Donald Trump.
 Once again hundreds of Fake News sycophants copy them and reprint the misquote.
 This time it is about paying for a box of cereal!

 You will see that once again it comes down to anti-Trump reporters misquoting, taking his words out of context, and not understanding the nuances of English as used by those in Donald Trump’s age group.